Showing top 0 results 0 results found

 - Open API to create custom solutions for ecommerce businesses.

-ChatBot hits all customer touchpoints, and the AI resolves up to 80% of queries.
+ChatBot hits all customer touchpoints, and the AI resolves the bulk of routine queries automatically.

-HubSpot offers an easy-to-use chatbot builder that works for websites and Facebook Messenger.
+HubSpot offers a chatbot builder that works on websites and Facebook Messenger, with AI features now layered in through HubSpot's broader Service Hub.

 Beyond answering customer inquiries, HubSpot's chatbots can route conversations to live agents, qualify leads, and trigger personalized email sequences when prospects convert.